vamsipavuluri9/Machine-Learning-Projects/"Multi_Classification_with_KD_Tree_and_Linear_Classifiers_on_Gaussian_Distributions/README.md

-# 🧠 Multi-Classification Using KD-Tree and Linear Classifiers
+# Multi-Classification Using KD-Tree and Linear Classifiers

 ---

 ## 1. Overview

-In this project, I implemented two classification techniques — **Linear Classification** and **Nearest Neighbor Classification (via KD-Tree)** — using data generated from **Gaussian distributions**.
+In this project, I implemented two classification techniques: **Linear Classification** and **Nearest Neighbor Classification (via KD-Tree)**, using data generated from **Gaussian distributions**.

 The project is structured around **five tasks**, each demonstrating a different aspect of data classification.